eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 3. Performance Analysis

-Here’s the chart that compares the performance of each and every method listed above.
+Here’s the chart that compares the performance of every method listed above.

 Word Frequency Counter

-Above chart is created by using JMH and here’s the code that created the statistics above:
+The above chart is created using JMH, and here’s the code that created the statistics above:

 Map<String, Integer> counterMap = new HashMap<>();